What do we believe and teach?

 Answers by Hal Cauthron and Howard Culbertson

 The following topics represent a range of issues.
 They extend from core Christian theological affirmations to decisions about scholarly/academic methods and on to personal/individual opinions.
-Responses should be read and weighed in light of the context of the topic being addressed.
+This material should be read and weighed in light of the context of the topic being addressed.

 -- Hal Cauthron, retired chair of the School of Theology and Ministry, Southern Nazarene University